callieburuchara/callieburuchara/README.md

 ### Hey there, I'm Callie 👋

-👩‍💻 Software Engineer with several years of experience in JavaScript and Ruby
+👩‍💻 Software Engineer that enjoys JavaScript, TypeScript, and Ruby

-🇺🇸 Currently based in Maryland, USA
+🇺🇸 Based in Virginia, USA

+🔍 Loving the problem solving, bug hunts, and amazing colleagues at New Relic

 🐦 Co-creator of Horus, an open-source observability solution for microservices